Last Updated on April 24, 2026 by George Pavlopoulos

 To Kyma.
 Located almost straight at the port, To Kyma (the wave in Greek) is a taverna that advertises its dishes as homemade.
 They definitely are, but I found them a bit bland for my taste.
 It has a great view of the small port of Donoussa and is one of the places to see and be seen.
 Slightly pricey.

 Tzi-Tzi.
-That’s the second tavern on this list that it’s not at Stavros.
-You can find it at Mersini, which is a fifteen-minute ride by bus.
+That’s the second tavern on this list that’s not at Stavros.
+You can find it at Mersini, a 15-minute bus ride away.
 You can combine Tzi-Tzi with a visit to Livadi beach and eat there.
 Very decent food with the most spectacular view on the island.

 Enalia.
 Very close to Kyma and straight at the port of Donoussa, Enalia is the place to have a cup of coffee and a dessert.
 I went crazy with the so-called (hold your breath) biskotoglyko, a dessert based on biscuits, cream, and chocolate.
 Enalia is one of the nicest places on the island.
-Straight above Enalia, you will also find the only place you can buy cigarettes on the island.
+Straight above Enalia, you will also find the only place on the island where you can buy cigarettes.

 The beaches of Donoussa (& other things to do)

 Most of you will travel to Donoussa for swimming and lazy times at the beach.
 And honestly, that’s probably one of the best things to do in Donoussa.
-The weather will always be pleasant, the sun will shine, and the sea will be welcoming even though slightly cold.
-Donoussa is one of these islands that will let you immerse in their slow rhythms, and you will relax completely just after a couple of days.
+The weather will always be pleasant, the sun will shine, and the sea will be welcoming, even though slightly cold.
+Donoussa is one of those islands that let you immerse yourself in its slow rhythms, and you will relax completely after a couple of days.

 Now, as I said, swimming is exactly what you should do in Donoussa.
 The beaches are marvelous, and some of them are among the most beautiful in the Cyclades.
 While you should not miss the opportunity to visit as many as possible, if you at some point find a favorite one, stick to it.
 It will be your way to feel like a local on the island, and you will develop a personal routine.
 So, the beaches of Donoussa I visited are: